galkinvv/pradeque/README.md

  * fbvector: autodetect and use jemalloc
   * pradeque: optimize performance for jemalloc case; split out allocator api alllowing using non-standard allocator with extra options to free
 * tradeoffs: for first version tradeoffs may be made assuming system with large virtual address space and for which address computations are a lot faster than memory access.
+* tradeoffs: extra memory vs iteration speed
+  * tge bigger block allows faster iteration, the smaller block allows more efficient memory usage
+  * require block size to be minimal for iteration speed be nearly equal to speed for very bif block
+  * be traditional, look how tgis is implemented in existing containers
+   * all current deques limiting the size in term of bytes
+   * gcc std vector uses 1 as min size.

 ### Use case analysis